lamhq/tech-notes/pages/devops/aws/6-monitoring/7-amazon-managed-prometheus.md

 ## Overview

+**Prometheus** is an open-source systems monitoring and alerting toolkit originally built at SoundCloud

-Amazon Managed Service for Prometheus is a serverless, Prometheus-compatible service used for securely **monitoring container metrics at scale**.
+**Amazon Managed Service for Prometheus** is a serverless, Prometheus-compatible service used for securely **monitoring container metrics at scale**.

 Leverage this service for any Kubernetes-based metrics monitoring at scale (can be an Amazon EKS cluster or your own self-managed cluster).